 - APRs between 35% and 699%; new customers have a 200% minimum

 With APRs in the mid-to-high triple digits and principal balances in the thousands, their products can be even more financially destructive than traditional payday loans.
-Always check whether a lender has a legitimate state lending license before doing business with them to avoid these predatory products.
+Before doing business with them, always check whether a lender has a legitimate state lending license to avoid these predatory products.

 Most Common Complaints About Big Picture Loans, LLC